The Role of Precedents in Architectural Design

 This is where keeping up to date with the latest architectural news can really help you – along with site visits and sketches.

-It is also important to get out and about and experiencing some buildings for yourself.
+It is also important to get out and about and experience some buildings for yourself.
 For example, you are designing a museum?
 Get out to your local museums and see what inspires you.